 Blog

-I’m making the demo available for download (an HTML page with CSS included in the head), if anyone would like to use it as a basis for toying with a FlexBox Grid.
+I’m making the demo available for download (an HTML page with CSS included in the head), if anyone would like to use it as a basis for toying with FlexBox.
 You can view it in your browser here.
 [UPDATE, DEC.
-2024: Also, this website uses the same grid, although the nested grids in use on the site are for two-column arrangement of portfolio examples, which are not shown on the grid demo.]
+2024: Also, this website uses the same base, although the nested boxes in use on the site are for two-column arrangement of portfolio examples, which are not shown on the demo.]

 Also, for reference, CSS Tricks has a comprehensive FlexBox guide.